• Brain atlas sensitivity

 Get Started

-MCX is a GPU-accelerated, general-purpose, rigirously-validated and feature-rich 3-D light transport simulator.
+MCX is a GPU-accelerated, general-purpose, rigorously validated and feature-rich 3D light transport simulator.
 It is one of the fastest simulators because it can use tens of thousands of GPU threads to simulate photons in parallel.

-• - supporting arbitrarily complex 3-D volume using a voxelated domain
+• - supporting arbitrarily complex 3D volumes using a voxelated domain

 • - supporting GPU acceleration using a single or multiple GPUs